pierrelux/pierrelux.github.com/_posts/2013-09-20-2013-mixture-of-options.md

 In this model, the initiation component $$\mathcal{I}$$ is ignored, making options available under every state.
 Furthermore, the termination function $$\beta$$ is defined in such a way that options can only last one step.
 These assumptions, together with a well-defined parametrization, seem to be sufficient to make the discovery problem tractable.
-Hi-REPS combines the Relative Entropy Policy Search (REPS) method of {% cite Peter2010 %}
+Hi-REPS combines the Relative Entropy Policy Search (REPS) method of {% cite Peter2010 --style apa-intext %}
 with an expectation-maximization formulation for finding an optimal hierarchy.
 The resulting algorithm is shown to be usable for the simulated robot domain of Tetherball and outperforms the flat REPS baseline algorithm.

-{% cite Thomas2012 %} proposes a similar model but
-also establishes some interesting parallels to a biological model for the frog by {% cite MussaIvaldi2000 %} which explains the emergence of higher level motor skills as the linear combination of other lower level primitives.
+{% cite Thomas2012 --style apa-intext %} proposes a similar model but also establishes some interesting parallels to a biological model for the frog by {% cite MussaIvaldi2000 --style apa-intext %} which explains the emergence of higher level motor skills as the linear combination of other lower level primitives.
 Here again, a parametrization is assumed for the motor skills and the behavior policy modulates their relative contribution given the current state $$x$$.
 The gradient of the policy over the skills depends recursively on the